2014 Atlantic hurricane season

-The 2014 Atlantic hurricane season was a below-average hurricane season in terms of named storms and major hurricanes, though average in terms of number of hurricanes overall.
+The 2014 Atlantic hurricane season was a well below-average hurricane season that is currently the most recent to have fewer than 10 tropical depressions or named storms, despite the number of hurricanes and major hurricanes being overall average.
 It produced nine tropical cyclones, eight of which became named storms; six storms became hurricanes and two intensified further into major hurricanes.
 The season officially began on June 1, and ended on November 30.
 These dates historically describe the period each year when most tropical cyclones form in the Atlantic basin.
 The first storm of the season, Arthur, developed on July 1, while the final storm, Hanna, dissipated on October 28, about a month prior to the end of the season.

-2014 is the most recent year with an average or below average number of named Atlantic storms.
+Most major forecasting agencies predicted that below-average activity would occur in this season due to unfavorable conditions linked with the expected development of a strong El Niño.
+While the predicted El Niño did not develop until October 2014, unfavorable conditions still were established across the basin, suppressing activity.
 Although every named storm impacted land, overall effects were minimal.
 Arthur caused one indirect fatality and $16.8 million (2014 USD) in damage after striking North Carolina and becoming the first Category 2 hurricane to make landfall in the United States since 2008's Hurricane Ike, and its remnants moving across Atlantic Canada.
 Hurricane Bertha brushed the Lesser Antilles but its impacts were relatively minor.
 Three deaths occurred offshore the United States and one fatal injury was reported off the coast of the United Kingdom.
 Hurricane Cristobal caused two deaths each in Haiti and the Dominican Republic and one in Turks and Caicos Islands, all due to flooding.
 Rip currents affected Maryland and New Jersey, resulting in one fatality in each state.
 The remnants of Cristobal were responsible for three indirect deaths in the United Kingdom.
 Tropical Storm Dolly made landfall in eastern Mexico and triggered flooding due to heavy rains, leaving minor impact.
 Hurricane Edouard caused two deaths near the coast of Maryland due to strong rip currents.

-Fay caused about $3.8 million in damage in Bermuda after striking the island.
+Fay struck Bermuda and caused about $3.8 million in damage.
 Hurricane Gonzalo was the most intense hurricane of the season.
 A powerful Atlantic hurricane, Gonzalo had destructive impacts in the Lesser Antilles and Bermuda, and it was also the first Category 4 hurricane since Ophelia in 2011 and the strongest in the basin since Igor in 2010.
 It caused three fatalities in the Lesser Antilles and at least $200 million in damage in Bermuda.
 The remnants brought flooding and strong winds in Europe, causing three deaths in the United Kingdom.
 With two hurricanes striking Bermuda, this was the first season featuring more than one hurricane landfall on the island.
 The last storm of the season, Tropical Storm Hanna, made landfall over Central America in late October producing minimal impact.

-Most major forecasting agencies predicted below-average activity to occur this season due to an expected strong El Niño; but the predictions failed to materialize, though unfavorable conditions still became established across the basin.